blockchainsllc/in3-docs/docs/api-ts.md

-# API Reference TS\n\nThis page contains a list of all Datastructures and Classes used within the TypeScript IN3 Client.\n
+# API Reference TS

+This page contains a list of all Datastructures and Classes used within the TypeScript IN3 Client.

 * [**AccountProof**](#type-accountproof) : `interface`  - the Proof-for a single Account